Can Chickens Eat Tomatoes? All You Need to Know!

 • Save

-Tomato plants should not be fed to chickens.
+Do not feed tomato plants to chickens.
 Chickens can safely and nutritiously consume red tomatoes, but the leaves, stems, and unripe (green) tomatoes contain solanine and other alkaloids that harm chickens.

 Solanine, a glycoalkaloid toxin in nightshade plants like tomatoes, can harm poultry.
 It can cause gastrointestinal distress, weakness, lethargy, and even death.
 Chickens are sensitive to poisons, and even minute levels of solanine can hurt them.